There are no rivers to kayak in Florida with more history, beauty and unusual wildlife than Silver Springs and the Silver River.

 For many years, Silver Springs was a commercial attraction located alongside Silver River State Park, which offered outstanding camping, cabins and hiking trails.
-But in 2013, the state bought the attraction and put all those good things together to form Silver Springs State Park.
+But in 2013, the state bought the attraction and put all those good things together to form the fabulous Silver Springs State Park.

 The new park offers some of the best of the old: The famous glass-bottom boat tours, which starting in 1878, were the first in world, and look exactly like those pictured on vintage post cards.

 But the real breakthrough is for folks who see Silver Springs by kayak and canoe.